codigocerto/TrilhaBackEndJR-JUN15/READMEE.md

 }
 ```

-If the product with the specified ID is not found, the API will return the error:
+If the product with the specified ID is not found, the API returns the message:

 ```json
 {